-Compounds found in garlic may provide a new brain cancer treatment
+Compounds found in garlic may provide a new brain cancer treatment, researchers have said.

 A study has revealed that organo-sulphur compounds may be able to kill brain cancer cells and help to combat glioblastoma, an aggressive form of brain tumour.